nathansperinde/Attrition-Analysis/README.md

 These techniques help explain which variables contribute most to attrition prediction and whether each variable increases or decreases the estimated odds of employee attrition.

+### 11. Executive Summary and Business Interpretation

+The final stage consolidated the main model results, limitations, business implications and final conclusions.

+The analysis was translated into practical insights related to workload, business travel, job involvement, satisfaction, compensation, benefits, career level, commuting distance and work-life balance.

+## Final Results

+The results suggest that employee attrition is associated with multiple organizational, job-related and individual-context dimensions.

+The main factors identified in the analysis include:

+* workload and overtime;
+* frequent business travel;
+* low job involvement;
+* low job satisfaction and low environment satisfaction;
+* limited access to benefits, such as stock options;
+* lower income;
+* lower job level;
+* poorer work-life balance;
+* greater distance from home.

+These results should be interpreted as associations identified in this dataset, not as direct causal effects.

+The project identified two practical modeling strategies:

+### Balanced and Interpretable Strategy

+The first strategy uses `Modelo 2 — Nível Hierárquico e Benefícios` with balanced Logistic Regression and a classification threshold of `0.71`.

+This strategy is recommended when the objective is to obtain a more stable, explainable and balanced decision-support tool.

+### Recall-Oriented Strategy

+The second strategy uses `Modelo 3 — Faixa Salarial` with balanced Logistic Regression and a classification threshold of `0.58`.

+This strategy is recommended when the priority is to reduce false negatives and identify more employees who may be at risk of leaving, even if this increases the number of false positives.

+This approach may be useful in contexts where failing to identify a potential leaver is considered more costly than incorrectly flagging an employee as at risk.

+## Business Implications

+From a business perspective, the model may support retention strategies by helping organizations identify groups of employees who appear to be more vulnerable to attrition.

+The results may be useful for guiding:

+* workload monitoring;
+* employee engagement initiatives;
+* satisfaction tracking;
+* benefits and compensation review;
+* career development;
+* internal mobility;
+* flexible work policies;
+* work-life balance initiatives.

+The model should be used as a decision-support tool, not as an automatic decision-making system.
+Any practical application should include human evaluation, contextual analysis and ethical consideration.

+## Limitations

+This analysis has some limitations that should be considered when interpreting the results.

+First, the dataset is imbalanced, which makes the identification of attrition cases more challenging.

+Second, several variables are correlated with each other, especially variables related to job level, income, career stage, tenure and role stability.
+For this reason, some predictors should not be interpreted in isolation.

+Third, the results should be interpreted as associations, not causal effects.
+The model can identify patterns related to attrition, but it cannot prove that a specific factor directly causes employees to leave.

+Fourth, some variables are specific to the structure of this dataset.
+For example, business travel, stock options and distance from home should be interpreted as contextual indicators rather than universal predictors of turnover.

+Finally, turnover is a complex and context-dependent phenomenon.
+The relevance of each factor may vary according to industry, role, labour market conditions, organizational culture and individual circumstances.

 ## Technologies Used

 * Python